Hdreese56/Engineering_4_Notebook/README.md

 ### Description
 For this assignment we hooked up a camera, wired it, and used it to take pictures using our raspberry pi.
 For the second part of this assignment
 ### Reflection
 I had a lot of fun with this assignment.
 I really like feature and hope to use it next year in my capstones project.
 This assignment wasa sort of straight forward and allowed me to kinda do my own thing.
-Luckliy I had my peers to help me with the code so I was really just struggling on the set up.Me and Nico sun collaberated on this assignment.
+Luckliy I had my peers to help me with the code so I was really just struggling on the set up.
+Me and Nico sun and Jude Fairchild collaberated on this assignment.
 I decided to use the resolution 1024,768.
 For the second part we had to add filters to our pictures.
 This process was mapped out by my peers so it was a pretty simple task.
+Once more the filters were a fairly easy obstacle to surmount.
 ### Pictures
 ![GitHub intro](camera_test.jpg)
 Might have gotten cropped a little bit.